Stand-up comedy glossary

 Set: A series of bits (related or unrelated) that fill a comic’s alloted time.

-Sound bleed: When distracting sound like music, talking, unrelated laughter, TV sports, fruit machines or drunken singing is audible at a gig from the next room.
+Sound bleed or noise bleed: When distracting sound like music, talking, unrelated laughter, TV sports, fruit machines or drunken singing is audible at a gig from the next room.
 Many venues love to have a comedy night and then sabotage it by playing loud music in the main room, even if there are 30 people in the gig and 3 people in the main room.
 If you ask the venue to turn the sound right down, they will usually turn it down a token amount and then turn it up again later.

 Street joke: A joke that circulates among the general population without clear authorship.
 “Why did the chicken cross the road?
 To get to the other side” is an example of a street joke.
 A comic who does street jokes as part of their set is a hack.